MigSor/AnimeLookUp/readme.md

 - **Jikan API:** The Jikan API, an unofficial MyAnimeList API, was used to fetch extensive anime-related data, including details about episodes, characters, and more.

 - **Git and GitHub:** Git was used for version control, and the project's codebase is hosted on GitHub at [AnimeLookUp GitHub Repository](https://github.com/MigSor/AnimeLookUp).
+Website is hosted with Github Pages [AnimeLookUp Github Pages](https://migsor.github.io/AnimeLookUp/).

 ## Getting Started